Toyota Mark II: Cressida

 Toyota introduced the slightly larger fourth generation of the Cressida, the MX83, in 1988 for the 1989 model year – the final generation for the Cressida in North America.

 Standard features included a new, more powerful 3.0-litre straight six 7M-GE engine producing 190 hp at 6,000 rpm and 185 lbft at 4,400 rpm.
 As with the powertrain, most other mechanicals were modified versions of those in the Supra, most notably the new double-wishbone rear suspension.
 Standard equipment included power windows and locks, cruise control, a tilt-telescoping steering wheel, and a four-speed automatic transmission.
 Options included antilock brakes, a power driver's seat, leather upholstery, power moonroof, and a CD player.
-Cressidas of this generation sold in North America featured motorized automatic seat belts; airbags were never offered.
+Cressidas of this generation sold in the US featured motorized automatic seat belts (Canada and other markets had manual seat belts); airbags were never offered.

 The Cressida was praised for its ride, handling, fuel mileage for its class (23 mpg [US] average according to a July 1989 Consumer Reports test), and reliability.
-Downsides include a somewhat uncomfortable back seat, ride quality that deteriorated with a full load of passengers, and a trunk with only 12.5 cubic feet of space.
+Downsides include a somewhat uncomfortable back seat, ride quality that deteriorated with a full load of passengers, and a boot with only 12.5 cubic feet of space.

 The most substantive change was the 1990 facelift for model year 1991, which brought brighter alloy wheels, a redesigned grille containing the new Toyota "T" logo, and simplified climate controls.

-In the Middle East, the Cressida had a 2.4-litre 22R engine producing 108 hp at 6,000 rpm.
-The other available engine was the 2.8-litre 5M, which produced 103 kW at 4,800 rpm and 226 Nm at 3,600 rpm using the leaded petrol available in the region at the time.
+In the Middle East, the Cressida came with two engines: a 2.4-litre 22R engine producing 108 hp at 6,000 rpm or a 2.8-litre 5M-E, which produced 103 kW at 4,800 rpm and 226 Nm at 3,600 rpm, both running on leaded petrol available in the region at the time.
+Both the 4-speed auto and a 5-speed manual were available throughout the entire run.
+Trims includes the "XL", "GL", "GLX" (or "GTX" depending on the market) and "Grande", though trim availability differs between markets.
+Initially, both XL and GL could be had with a solid rear axle suspension instead of double wishbones but that option was dropped with the facelift in late 1990 for the 1991 model year.
+The 5M-E was discontinued after the 1992 model year, dropping the Grande and GLX/GTX trim in the process.
 At its peak, the Cressida was so popular in the Middle East that almost every five in 10 cars was a Cressida.
 This was popular as both a taxi and with private buyers alike due to its immense reliability, tough body panels, cheap spare parts and relatively comfortable ride.
-The Cressida was sold until the end of 1995 in the Middle East with the Camry immediately positioned as the successor.
+The Cressida was sold until the 1996 model year in the Middle East with the Camry positioned as the successor (the Camry itself was introduced in late 1992).